epics-extensions/EPNix/docs/ioc/user-guides/testing/integration-tests.md

 ### Changing the IOC integration

-Changing how your IOC is integrated in the test VM is the same as configuring your IOC in a NixOS system.
+To change how your IOC is integrated into the test VM, configure it as you would for any NixOS system.

-See the {doc}`../../../nixos-services/user-guides/ioc-services` NixOS guide for how to integrate your IOC in NixOS.
+See the {doc}`../../../nixos-services/user-guides/ioc-services` NixOS guide for instructions on integrating your IOC in NixOS.

 ### Adding another machine

 To add another machine,
-add another entry in `nodes`:
+add another entry under `nodes`:

 ```{code-block} nix
 :caption: {file}`checks/{simple}.nix` --- Adding another machine